lawnchairsociety/OddsApiClient/README.md

 This project is labor of love and whatever free time I have to work on it.
 If you encounter issues or would like to see new features, feel free to open an issue here: [https://github.com/lawnchairsociety/OddsApiClient/issues](https://github.com/lawnchairsociety/OddsApiClient/issues).

-There is one library project, one example console project, on example API project, and a unit test project in this repo:
+There is two library projects, one example console project, on example API project, and a unit test project in this repo:

 - OddsApiClient
+- OddsApiClient.DependencyInjection.Microsoft
 - OddsApiClient.ExampleConsole
 - OddsApiClient.ExampleApi
 - OddsApiClient.EndToEndTests